danahinds/castutors.orf/README.md

 ### Quick Start

 - Go to the[ github repo](https://github.com/shawn-sandy/fp-pages) and click the **Use this template** button to clone the repo
+- Clone the new repo to your desktop `git clone repo-url`
-- Go to you new repo and clone to your desktop
+- Go to your new repo and clone to your desktop
 - Open the cloned repo and install the npm packages by running `npm i`
 - Once this is completed run `npm start` this will launch you dev-site in the default browser
 - Open the repo in your favorite editor and edit the content inside your `src` folder; changes will will livereload in the browser.
 - Read the docs for more info

 **TODO**